YXTang03/UCL_Drug_Design_Notebook/1013_Pharmacology_of_the_main_drug_targets/Biological_data_fro_drug_discovery.md

 #### **Quantitate Competitive inhibitors using $K_i$**

 There is a problem to be considered when measuring inhibition constant $K_i$ in real experiments.
 So, in practical experiments, we cannot measuring the inhibition constant without intruducing substrate[^1].
-However, in this case, the experiment readouts does not really represent the inhibition ability of inhibitors, but the relative affinity of inhibitors against substrates to the binding sites.
+However, in this case, the experiment readouts do not really represent the inhibition ability of inhibitors, but the relative affinity of inhibitors against substrates to the binding sites.

 To measuring true values, callibration is required.
 This is the start point of Cheng-Prusoff equation: